Eric Landry was overworked.

 Leaning forward, Eric went to sip the fresh coffee as the email opened.

 He barely noticed when the mug dropped from his hands, and noticed even less when it shattered on the floor.
 When he glanced away from the email, his face flushed, he noticed that the largest shard of ceramic was the "Best Dad Ever" text.

 "Patches was stuck in the tree.
 I had been calling and calling, but Patches just was too scared.
 I started crying too.
 And then the man came and got Patches down."

 Lois really didn't do kids.
-It always took too long to get to the point, and the attention span.
+It always took too long to get to the point, and the attention span was frustrating.
 But Perry thought this would make for a good photo insert for the all but finished article.
 Lois almost wished she hadn't ditched Clark at the office.

 "He was tall, and nice.
 He flew up to Patches and brought him right to me.
 He told me Patches was a very handsome cat."
-Mandy hugged the purring ball of fur close as Jimmy took several shots of the girl, cat, and the tree in question.
-Jimmy was finishing the last shots when his head peaked up above his camera and smiled.
-Lois rolled her eyes as she knew that goofy smile meant that Jimmy's pseudo-big brother had managed to catch up.
+Mandy hugged the purring ball of fur close as Jamie took several shots of the girl, cat, and the tree in question.
+Jamie was finishing the last shots when her head peaked up above his camera and smiled.
+Lois rolled her eyes as she knew that goofy smile meant that Jamie's pseudo-big brother had managed to catch up.

 Turning to face the quiet shadow she had been stuck with, she arched an eyebrow in his direction.

 "Nice of you to join us, Smallville, now that we're all but done."
 Nodding to the small child, she continued.
 "Clark, meet Amanda.
 Aman.."